YugabyteDB Managed FAQ

 |Support||Slack Community||Enterprise Support|

-Can I migrate my Free cluster to a Paid cluster?
+Can I migrate my free cluster to a standard cluster?

 Currently self-service migration is not supported.
 Contact Yugabyte Support for help with migration.